CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Algorithms on CFLOBDDs

 \subsubsection{Vector Representation}

-A vector can be represented as a CFLOBDD in a manner that is similar to, but simpler, than the way matrices are represented.
+A vector can be represented via a CFLOBDD in a manner that is similar to, but simpler than, the way matrices are represented.
 A vector of size $2^n \times 1$ can be represented by a CFLOBDD whose highest level is $\log{n}$.
 Suppose that $V$ is a $2^n \times 1$ vector; a CFLOBDD representing $V$ would have $n$ Boolean variables $\{x_0,x_1,\ldots,x_{n-1}\}$ with the variables $\{x_0,x_1,\ldots,x_{n-1}\}$ representing the successive bits of $x$---the index into $V$.\footnote{ Similar to matrices, vectors of other sizes can be represented using CFLOBDDs; for instance, they can be embedded within a larger vector whose dimensions are of the form $2^n \times 1$. }

 We typically use either the increasing variable ordering or decreasing variable ordering to represent vectors.
-For example, we have a vector whose entries are defined by $\lambda x_0x_1.(x_0 \land x_1)$, the vector would be as follows:
+(Similar to matrices, vectors of other sizes can be embedded within a larger vector of the form $2^n \times 1$.)
+For example, if we have a vector whose entries are defined by $\lambda x_0x_1.(x_0 \land x_1)$, the vector would be as follows:

 This ordering helps in easily converting a vector of size $2^n \times 1$ to a matrix of size $2^n \times 2^n$ with interleaved-variable ordering (with the vector embedded into the matrix as the first column, and the rest of the entries set to zero).